Article written by

 Table of contents

 The main difference between male and female cannabis plants is that male cannabis plants do not yield buds, whereas female cannabis plants do.
-This means that female plants produce usable cannabis (buds) and male plants do not.
+This means female plants produce usable cannabis (buds), and male plants do not.
 There are many other obvious as well as subtler differences between male and female cannabis plants that can affect a cultivator’s crop.

 What Are Female Cannabis Plants?

-Female cannabis plants are the most sought after plants for most cannabis cultivators.
-They contain the prized bud that comprises all cannabis products, whether smokable, topical or otherwise.
+Female cannabis plants are the most sought-after plants for most cannabis cultivators.
+They contain the prized bud that comprises all cannabis products, whether smokable, topical, or otherwise.
 Female cannabis plants also contain the lion’s share of tetrahydrocannabinol (THC), the primary psychoactive compound in cannabis.
 Male plants, in contrast, contain only trace amounts of THC.

 What Are Male Cannabis Plants?

 Male cannabis plants grow pollen sacs rather than buds.
 They pollinate female plants with their pollen sacs.
 Cannabis grown from male plants is not usable, as it contains no “bud.”
 Male cannabis plants are essential in breeding programs and provide 50% of the genetic material that the seeds inherit.
 This is why, for breeders, strong fathers are as sought after as strong mothers.
 Male cannabis plants also tend to contain more phytocannabinoids on their leaves.
-Male cannabis plants with particularly high cannabinoid concentrations in their leaves combined with strong roots can become key parts of a breeding program.
+Male cannabis plants with exceptionally high cannabinoid concentrations in their leaves combined with strong roots can become critical parts of a breeding program.

 How to Tell Male and Female Cannabis Plants Apart

 In rare instances, you may observe a cannabis plant with both male and female reproductive organs.
-These hermaphroditic plants often develop due to environmental stressors including inhospitable weather and nutritional deficiencies.
+These hermaphroditic plants often develop due to environmental stressors, including inhospitable weather and nutritional deficiencies.
 Hermaphrodites are distinguishable by sets of pollen sacs and pre-flowers.
 A healthy marijuana plant grown in optimal conditions will not turn hermaphroditic.